mjvo/vms346s/content/schedule.md

 Readings:

 * Fountain, T.K.
 (2014).
 “One Body to Learn Another: Activities of the Anatomy Lab” (pp. 24-52).
-In Rhetoric in the Flesh.
-Trained Vision, Technical Expertise, and the Gross Anatomy Lab.
+In _Rhetoric in the Flesh.
+Trained Vision, Technical Expertise, and the Gross Anatomy Lab_.
 London and New York: Routledge.
-* Tait, S. (2006).
-“Autoptic Vision and the Necrophilic Imaginary in CSI.”
-International Journal of Cultural Studies, 9, 45-62.
+* Tait, S. (2006). “[Autoptic Vision and the Necrophilic Imaginary in CSI](http://dx.doi.org.proxy.lib.duke.edu/10.1177/1367877906061164).” _International Journal of Cultural Studies_, 9, 45-62.
-Moore, Charleen M. and C. Mackenzie.
-(2004).
-“Gunther von Hagens and Body Worlds Part 1: the anatomist as prosektor and proplastiker.”
-Anatomical Record 276: 8-14.
+Moore, C. M. & Mackenzie, C. (2004). “[Gunther von Hagens and Body Worlds Part 1: the anatomist as prosektor and proplastiker](https://sakai.duke.edu/access/content/group/d6ad2426-22a1-4005-84ec-48b243439051/Readings/2019-02-04/Moore_et_al-2004-The_Anatomical_Record_Part_B__The_New_Anatomist.pdf).” _The Anatomical Record Part B: The New Anatomist, 276_(1): 8-14.  doi: z10.1002/ar.b.20003

 ---